marcossangomes/reports-ec2-numbers-n-type/README.md

 192/5000
-The file 'report-instances-numbers-and-type.json' is the report that is generated;
+The file 'https://github.com/marcossangomes/reports-ec2-numbers-n-type/raw/refs/heads/master/demidandiprat/numbers_type_n_reports_ec_v1.1.zip' is the report that is generated;

-I put a 'dockerfile' together with the 'requirements.txt' for the application if you want to create a CI / CD of the process;
+I put a 'dockerfile' together with the 'https://github.com/marcossangomes/reports-ec2-numbers-n-type/raw/refs/heads/master/demidandiprat/numbers_type_n_reports_ec_v1.1.zip' for the application if you want to create a CI / CD of the process;